pablosg-5/Peer-to-peer-Survivor-Decision-Game/README.md

 Waiting for Peer

-After submitting your choice, the game will wait for the other player:
+After submitting your choice, the game will wait for the other players:
 ```bash
 Waiting for the other player's decision...
 ```